vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot support for use in other IM software</summary>

-MyShell.ai's creative workshop will support robot deployment to other social platforms, and users can bind social accounts on the user side.
-Through the bound social accounts, membership benefits can be extended to robots on social media.
-Telegram is already supported, and Discord and other platforms will be supported later.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, while users can bind their social accounts and extend their membership benefits to robots on their social media.
+Already supports Telegram, and will support Discord and other platforms in the future

 </details>